Blues dance: Background

 Blues dancing originated in the dances brought to America by enslaved Africans, who followed sub-Saharan African music traditions.
 There is no documented evidence across the history of pre-colonial sub-Saharan African dance for sustained one-on-one mixed-gender partnered dancing; African cultures apparently considered this type of dancing to be inappropriate.

 Slavery in the United States had a great deal of influence on African-American dance, as people from widely disparate African cultures were thrown together during enslavement.
 As a result of this, their specific cultural traditions, including dances, were often lost or blended into a creolized African-American dance style.
 This dance style was also influenced by elements of British-European dances brought to the United States by European immigrants.
 Dance moves were passed down through generations of African Americans, revised and reworked, ultimately resulting in a specific African-American dance vocabulary.
 Over time, African-American dance became more formal than its African predecessors, but more energetic and dynamic than European dances.

 During the post-Reconstruction period of approximately 1875–1900, as Jim Crow Laws were passed in the American South, dance steps began to lose their association with religion and spirituality and became thought of as purely secular.
 The dances of working-class and lower-class black people relinquished some of their Euro-American characteristics.
-Dances in this era became associated with the expression of pleasure and sexuality with one's partner, and the importance of community was de-emphasized.
-The African style of dancing while bent over moved towards a more upright stance.
+Dances in this era became associated with the expression of pleasure and sexuality with one's partner, and the importance of communal group dancing was de-emphasized.
+The African style of dancing while bent over moved towards a more upright stance less tied to agrarian references and to facilitate partner connection.